 Credit: mealpreponfleek.com

-This dish is the perfect blend of sweet and savory thanks to some ingredients you wouldn’t normally think of combining.
-Red grapes and Gorgonzola cheese definitely work well together.
+This dish is the perfect blend of sweet and savory thanks to an interesting combination of red grapes and gorgonzola cheese

 You’ll need some star anise for this recipe.
 If you don’t already have some in your pantry, here’s a star anise to consider.